cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 :   If `DROP IDENTITY IF EXISTS` is specified and the column is not an identity column, no error is thrown.
 In this case Cloudberry Database issues a notice instead.

 SET sequence_option
-RESTART
+**`RESTART`**

-:   These forms alter the sequence that underlies an existing identity column. sequence_option is an option supported by [ALTER SEQUENCE](/docs/sql-statements/sql-statement-alter-sequence.md) such as `INCREMENT BY`.
+These forms alter the sequence that underlies an existing identity column. sequence_option is an option supported by [ALTER SEQUENCE](/docs/sql-statements/sql-statement-alter-sequence.md) such as `INCREMENT BY`.

 SET STATISTICS
 :   Sets the per-column statistics-gathering target for subsequent [ANALYZE](/docs/sql-statements/sql-statement-analyze.md) operations.
 The target can be set in the range 0 to 10000, or set to -1 to revert to using the system default statistics target (`default_statistics_target`).
 When set to 0, no statistics are collected.